larrylawl/auto-github-issue-labeller-action/README.md

 ```

-To plug-and-play this action, simply copy `{ROOT}/.github/workflows/main.yaml` from this repository to your own;
-remember to keep the same directories to trigger github actions.
+To plug-and-play this action, simply copy `{ROOT}/.github/workflows/main.yaml` from this repository to the same path of your own repository (i.e. `{ROOT}/.github/workflows/main.yaml`).
+The directory path needs to be respected in order to trigger github actions.

 ## Credits